GauthierE/interval-replacement/README.md

 In the notebook, you will find how to:
 - **Instantiate a d-dimensional grid** which is the quiver considered here.
 This is done within the class `Representation`.
 - **Define a representation (persistence module) M** by adding vector spaces and linear maps to the quiver.
 - **Define intervals** of the quiver with the class `Interval`.
 By default, intervals are defined by a list of sources and a list of sinks.
-One can access all points within the interval using `int_hull`, and vice versa using `get_src_snk`.
+One can access all points within the interval using `int_hull`.
+Conversely, given a list of points forming a connected and convex set, one can define an `Interval` instance by using `get_src_snk`.
 - **Obtain the list of all intervals** thanks to `list_int`.
 - **Compute the interval rank** of a given interval.
 It is computed with the formula from **[1]** via rank computation of linear maps.
-- **Compute the interval signed multiplicity** of a given interval via Möbius inversion.
-This requires the computation of the cover of the interval.
-This computation yields the interval replacement of the persistence module.
+- **Compute the interval signed multiplicity** of a given interval via Möbius inversion, by computating the cover of the interval.
+Signed multiplicities yield the interval replacement of the persistence module.

 Additionally, we provide some **visualization** features for the quiver and its intervals.

+# Installation

+## Usage

 ## Future features